daniilidis-group/mvsec/website/content/change_log/index.md

 title: Change Log
 weight: 30
 ---
+2018/02/01
+Updated links in download page to reflect the previous name change to the outdoor bags.

 2018/01/24
 Renamed bags in outdoor_day and outdoor_night to follow the convention of outdoor_day/outdoor_day1_gt.bag instead of outdoor_day/west_philly_day_1_gt.bag, etc.